 How To Get To The Tower Arch Trailhead

-Once you’re close to the trailhead, you have the option to keep going straight or hook a left turn down a 4×4 road.
+Once you’re in the Bluffs and close to the trailhead, you have the option to keep going straight or hook a left turn down a 4×4 road.
 The 4×4 road gets you closer to the arch and it makes the trail around 0.3 miles one way vs the 3.2 miles roundtrip for the longer route.
-No matter what car you’re in, I highly recommend taking the scenic route since it feels like you’re roaming freely rather than following a distinct trail.
+I don’t recommend this since the trail to Tower Arch is a ton of fun and makes you feel like you’re roaming freely rather than following a distinct trail.
 I also don’t know if the other route requires scrambling or any technical skills, so keep that in mind as well.
 With the longer route, you’ll see clear views of the Marching Men and feel like you’re on another planet!

 On The Tower Arch Trail

-The trail to the Tower Arch is described as moderate since there is some light climbing at the beginning of the trail, but 90% of the trail is going to feel like a nice walk with some uphill climbs dispersed along the trail.
+The trail to the Tower Arch is described as moderate since there is some easy scrambling at the beginning of the trail, but 90% of the trail is going to feel like a nice walk with some uphill climbs dispersed along the way.
 The trail is marked with cairns, small stacks of flat stones, so keep an eye out for them as you’re walking.
 The general rule is to hike to one, look for the next, and if you haven’t seen one in a minute, you’re likely going the wrong way.
 There are plenty of them along the trail, so getting lost shouldn’t be an issue unless you’re really wandering off and not paying the slightest deal of attention, but even then the trail is clear.
-You’ll be fine, don’t stress it.

 At the trailhead, there is a bathroom and a guide to the trail like the rest of the hikes in Arches National Park, so if you don’t have a park map, snap a photo of this for reference.
 You always want to have a map of the trail with you no matter what.
 I prefer the Hiking Project App when I am in National Parks since it saves your offline GPS location for free!
-After you’re done reviewing the trail and have all your water, snacks, and day hiking gear, head left and you’ll be on your way up.
+After you’re done reviewing the trail and have all your water, snacks, and day hiking essentials, head left and you’ll be on your way up.

-Further into the trail is where it gets more remote feeling and once you hit the part of the trail that is covered in that fine red/orange sand, you know you’re getting close, or closer.
+A little over halfway into the trail is where it gets to be a more remote feeling and once you hit the part of the trail that is covered in fine red/orange sand.
+This is when you know you’re getting close!

-There are a couple of steep inclines on the sand that take you through stunning rock formations and you’ll start to feel the rock walls narrow out and once you pass through about a quarter of a mile, you’ll find the Tower Arch at the very back of the trail.
+There are a couple of steep inclines on the sand that take you through the canyon-like formations and you’ll start to feel the rock walls narrow out and once you pass through about a quarter of a mile, you’ll find the Tower Arch at the very back of the trail.
 There isn’t any possible way to go further than the arch unless you’re some expert climber or spiderman.
 It’s nestled right in the back of this canyon wall and you can actually climb into the arch and view the stunning north side of arches sitting in the archway.
 When my friend and I hiked here, we were the only ones on the trail for the entire morning.
 It seriously felt like a dream compared to how busy the other trails in the park were!

-This trail is a lesser traveled trail and with great views and secretness comes the responsibility to keep this trail how it was originally discovered, raw and pristine.
+This trail is a lesser-known hike and with great views and secretness comes the responsibility to keep this trail how it was originally found, raw and pristine.
 There are many beautiful places in Arches National Park and other parts of Utah that have been closed or ruined due to people carving their names into rocks and leaving trash behind on the trails, so please keep this trail beautiful for everyone and remember the National Park Service’s Leave No Trace Principles.

-Essentials For Hiking The Tower Arch Trail
+Day Hiking Essentials For The Tower Arch Trail

 As soon as you enter Arches National Park, you’re going to spot “heat kills’ signs everywhere and reminders to carry lots of water with you when you hit the trails.
-If you’ve been following my journey for a little bit, you’ll know that Hydro flasks are my right haaaaaand, they’re my go-to (the Drake reference probably doesn’t carry into text, but if you got it, you got it).
-My daily bottle is around 1 liter, but that isn’t near enough water for longer hikes, so I recommend carrying at least two with you at all times.
-It will make your bag heavier, but as you go through the hike and get water, your bag will slowly get lighter so it’s a win-win.
-For this trail, I carried the 2 liter (~64 ounces) wide-mouth Hydroflask and it keeps my water cold and my body well hydrated.
-You can peep out and maybe even buy my favorite Hydroflask here.
+If you’ve been following my journey for a little bit, you’ll know that my narrow-mouth Nalgene is my right haaaaaand, it’s my go-to (the Drake reference probably doesn’t carry into text, but if you got it, you got it).
+It’s so lightweight and I like that I can hike and drink without having to worry about water spilling all over me like with the regular mouthed bottles.
+Nalgenes are seriously so affordable and the best bottle for hiking!

-The desert is a hot hot HOT place with lots of sunshine, so you want to protect your face from the direct sunlight.
-There isn’t really any shade on this trail and the sun will be higher in the sky even on your way back if you choose to hike this super early in the morning, so this is going to keep the sun out of your eyes, especially with this hat that has UV protection and a quick-wicking sweatband.
-I just got it, specifically for this trip, and I already know I am going to have it for a while.
+Arches National Park is a HOT place with lots of sunshine, so you want to protect your face from the direct sunlight.
+There isn’t really any shade on this trail and the sun will be higher in the sky even on your way back if you choose to hike this super early in the morning, so a hat is going to keep the sun out of your eyes!
+This is my favorite hat that has UV protection and a quick-wicking sweatband.
+I bought this years ago and it has quickly become my top trail companion because you can barely feel it on your head!
 They come in a cool selection of colors, but the grill color is my favorite.